W1ckedS1ck/python-app/Week3_Docker_K8s/README.md

 ```bash
 kubectl create deployment wa3 --image=w1ckeds1ck/wa3 --dry-run=client -oyaml
 ```
 That's it!
 This is our manifest-file.
-Just save it as Deployment,yaml.
+Just save it as Deployment.yaml (use > to save stdout) .
 It can be deployed in furure by putting next command down
 ```bash
 kubectl apply -f Deployment.yaml
 ```